 Do not put shoulder belt pads or other accessories on seat belts.
 They can reduce the effectiveness of the belts and increase the chance of injury.

+The Seat Belt System and How It Works

-Seat Belt System Components Your Honda has seat belts in all five seating positions.
-The front seats and the outside rear seats have lap/shoulder belts.
-The center rear seat has a lap belt.
+Seat Belt System Components Your Honda has lap/shoulder seat belts for the driver and the passenger.

-Your seat belt system also includes a light on the instrument panel to remind you to fasten your seat belt, and to make sure your passengers fasten theirs.
+Your seat belt system also includes a light on the instrument panel to remind you to fasten your seat belt, and to make sure your passenger fastens his.
 This light comes on when you turn on the ignition if you have not fastened your seat belt.
-A beeper also sounds for several seconds (see page 30).
+A beeper also sounds for several seconds (see page 28).